helloEmsah/library-app/README.md

 Log:
 19/10/20
-04.30
+19.50

-Fix bug on FE and BE
+POST Presentation Integration FE and BE